JRMurr/roc2nix/README.md

 ## TODO
 - [ ] TLC around how roc deps are replaced by the nix store paths.
 Right now its basically a regex is fine for the long urls but for local file paths there is a potential for collisions
-- [ ] lang specific builders for platforms/a way to take in a compile platform derivation and merge it with roc platform code
 - [ ] actually verify the blake3 checksum. (since we untar roc wont do this for us).
 Maybe roc could support local tar balls?
 - [ ] A code gen tool to get all deps of a roc package for you